Dirty car injectors with carbon deposits that affect engine fuel consumption

 ❓ FAQ

-Do dirty injectors increase fuel consumption?
+Do dirty injectors really increase fuel consumption?

 Can I avoid it?